 - Low quality mounting hardware

-This backboard is versatile, durable, and features a sophisticated, pro design that many dart throwers want for their in-home dart setups.
-This backboard doesn’t just look good, but it also protects your walls and both steel tipped and soft tipped darts.
-The simple set up process is also a big selling point.
-Overall, this board is a steal for the price and offers the level of protection you need to prevent broken darts and holes in your walls.
+This Viper backboard is versatile, durable, and features a sophisticated yet professional design that many dart throwers want for their in-home dart setups.
+This backboard doesn’t just look good, but it also protects your walls from both steel-tipped and soft-tipped darts.
+The simple setup process is also a big selling point even despite the mediocre quality of the hardware.
+Overall, this board is a steal for the price and offers the level of protection you need to prevent broken darts and holes in your walls!

 Dart-Stop Professional Dart Board Backboard

-This octagonal shaped backboard features a soft no-holes fabric finish, to prevent signs of wear and tear.
+This octagonal-shaped backboard features a soft no-holes fabric finish, to prevent signs of wear and tear.
 The frameless design offers a clean, muted look.
 The board also has a pre-installed mounting bracket, which is designed to keep the backboard firmly in place, so it won’t shake or move during use.
 This model is basically ready to mount straight out of the box.
 The mounting points are steel reinforced for added durability.
+In terms of compatibility, it can accommodate any dartboard size on it, as long as the dartboard has an attachment point.
+Some electronic and cabinet models don’t.

-This model offers 29’ x 29’ of wall coverage and measures in at ¾ inch thick, which is slightly lower than average.
-The board is made out of wood substrate with a thick fabric that covers the surface.
-This fabric will help prevent or reduce damage to stray dart tips.
+The backboard offers 29’ x 29’ of wall coverage and measures at ¾ inch thick, which is slightly lower than average.
+Additionally, it is made out of wood substrate with a thick fabric that covers the surface.
+The fabric will help prevent or reduce damage to stray dart tips.
 The board itself weighs in at just 9.5 pounds.

 - Fabric minimizes damage to darts